 For parents with kids who just gotta move, there’s no better place than Presidio Picnic where the family can dine on a big grassy lawn surrounded by a wide-assortment of international food trucks.
 Throw out a picnic blanket, bring the toys, and you’re set for a great time with the family.
 The kid- and adult-pleasing Neapolitan-style pizzas from the Del Popolo truck inspire the longest lines — get there close to 11 am and you’ll find yourself at the very front.
 Better yet, skip the lines altogether and pre-order from several vendors on the

 Presidio Picnic website – this includes taco kits from Nopalito and a dozen empanadas and/or churros from another Picnic fav, El Sur.
 There’s parking around the perimeter, or take the free

 PresidiGo Shuttle or MUNI 43 to the nearby

 Presidio Transit Center.
 If your family is partial to two-wheeled transportation, use the new (and free!) bike valet service.
-Presidio Picnic's season runs through October 8, 2017.
+Presidio Picnic's season runs from March through October.

 This spot – with its beautiful, old-school interiors, and classic San Francisco cuisine – may seem purely for adults, but the